stineb/geco_website/content/event/canopy_gradients/index.md

 #   End time can optionally be hidden by prefixing the line with `#`.
 date: 2023-02-21T09:09:34+01:00
 date_end: 2023-02-21T09:09:34+01:00
-all_day: false
+all_day: true

 # Schedule page publish date (NOT event date).
 publishDate: 2023-02-21T09:09:34+01:00

 authors: [Jaideep Joshi]
-tags: [Optimality, P-model, acclimation]
+tags: [Optimality, P-model, acclimation, MSc]

 # Is this a featured event? (true/false)
 featured: false